 Since the start of 2014, mortgage rates have been down.
 Conventional 30-year fixed rates loans have dropped approximately 50¬†basis points (0.50%) and 15-year fixed-rate loans have dropped close to 30 basis points (0.30%).

-Mortgage rates for refinances are near an all-time low and with millions of U.S. homeowners in the money to refinance, there is ample opportunity to take advantage of today's low rates.
+Mortgage rates for refinances¬†remain cheap and more than 6 million U.S. homeowners are potentially eligible to refinance.
+There is ample opportunity to take advantage of today's low rates.

 "In the money" means that your current mortgage rate is more than 150 basis points (1.50%) above the current market rate; and you have a balance of $50,000 with at least 10 years remaining on your loan.

 The typical refinancing household now saves more than 30% on their home loan annually.

 Last quarter, 38% of refinancing households refinanced to get rid of¬†their existing¬†30-year fixed rate loan; instead, choosing a loan of¬†shorter-term including the 15-year fixed-rate loan, or the 20-year fixed-rate loan.

 This rate of exodus remains among the highest in recorded history.

 Low interest¬†rates are a catalyst.

 As a result of today's mortgage rates, homeowners who refinance from a 30-year loan to¬†a 15-year end up paying 65% less mortgage interest over time; and, many are getting access to the lowest APR and rates of their lifetime.